 Organizing Your Moving Boxes

 Be specific and thorough when labeling your boxes.
 This will make it easier for a team of movers to load and unload the truck.
-Label each side of the box both with the contents and what room of the house the box will go in.
+Label each side of the box with both the contents and the room of the house where the box will be placed.

 Unpacking and Setting up in Your New Home